michaelavila/xf/README.markdown

 	$ xf init

-xf init creates a hidden directory named .xfiles that contains all of the executable files.
+xf init creates a hidden directory named .xfiles that contains all of the project's executable files.

 	$ ls -la
 	.xfiles

-**xfiles** shows the path to the .xfiles directory that would be used by a subsequent call to xf.
+**xfiles** shows the path to the current .xfiles directory.

 	$ xf xfiles
 	/projects/xf_example/.xfiles

-**edit** opens up the specified command in the editor specified by the environment variable $EDITOR.
+**edit** opens up the command in the editor specified by the environment variable $EDITOR.
 If the command does not exist it will be created.
-Edit is used to create new commands as well as edit old ones.
-Pass in the --use-history flag and xf will append the tail of ~/.bash\_history to your command.
+Use edit to create new commands in addition to editing existing ones.
+Use the --use-history flag to have xf append the tail of ~/.bash\_history to your command file.

 	$ xf edit example
 	echo "Hello"
 	echo "From xf!"

-xf will climb down the directory tree until it finds the root (which it identifies using a test for dev/null) or an .xfiles directory.
-This behavior allows for xf commands to be executed from anywhere within the project (below the .xfiles directory.)
+xf will move down the directory tree until it finds the root (which it identifies using a test for dev/null) or a .xfiles directory.
+This behavior allows for xf commands to be executed from anywhere within the project (above the .xfiles directory.)

 	$ mkdir subdir
 	$ cd subdir